Last updated January 2019

 The Belgian Monk are best known for serving great mussels and frites, and mussels are definitely not vegan.
 However!
 They have a full vegan menu, which even includes a tartiflette, and if you go at the right time you can get a Dubbel Deal where it’s two meals for £12.95 – including the mushroom and cashew nut pie and the sweet potato and quinoa burger.
 Bring em to me right now.

-Wild Thyme – Labour in Vain Yard
+Wild Thyme – Labour in Vain Yard (TEMPORARILY CLOSED)

 Wild Thyme is a veggie Norwich institution.
 Previously known as Pulse, the venue itself has a great atmosphere and the menu is completely vegetarian.
 The breakfast, lunch and dinner menu are all a little different, but all feature plenty of totally plant-based choices – it’s almost a vegan restaurant, really.
 Shout out to the risotto and linguini from the current lunch/dinner menus, which rocked my world.
+Note that these guys are temporarily closed following a major fire in the shop underneath, but are due to reopen in early 2019.

 Mr Postle’s Apothecary, 2 Upper King Street